Do you have toxic parents?

 The Substance Abusers

-Their addiction leaves little time or energy for the demands of parenthood and they usually require the family to deny and hide the problem.
+Their addiction leaves little time or energy for parenthood demands, and they usually require the family to deny and hide the problem.
 They are easily angered, unpredictable, aggressive and withdrawn.
 They blame others for their problems and lack of personal responsibility.

 The Verbal Abusers